 One Take Grace is a long-term cinematic project directed by Lindiwe Matshikiza.
-After over a decade of spontaneous and collaborative life-writing with Grace Mothiba Bapela, documenting her life as an actor and domestic worker, this project was to move to a final stage of post-production, readying it for public exhibition.
-The final stage of editing, animation and linguistic work, although already in process, has been put on hold due to insecurity of release of NAC funds.
+After over a decade of spontaneous and collaborative life-writing with Grace Mothiba Bapela, documenting her life as an actor and domestic worker, this project is ready to be completed.

 Grace Mothiba Bapela’s stories are explored and interpreted in collaboration with artist, Lindiwe Matshikiza, weaving both a complex, intimate portrait of one woman, and a subtle examination of migrancy and South African class, race, economic and social dynamics over the past fifty years.

 Grace Mothiba Bapela

 João Renato Orecchia